microsoft/r-server-campaign-optimization/SetupSQL.md

 The rest of this page assumes you are configuring your on premises SQL Server 2016 or higher for this solution.

 If you need a trial version of SQL Server 2017, see [What's New in SQL Server 2017](https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-2017) for download or VM options.
-For more information about SQL server 2017 and R service, please visit: <a href="https://msdn.microsoft.com/en-us/library/mt604847.aspx">https://msdn.microsoft.com/en-us/library/mt604847.asp</a>
+For more information about SQL server 2017 and ML service, please visit: <a href="https://docs.microsoft.com/en-us/sql/advanced-analytics/what-s-new-in-sql-server-machine-learning-services">https://docs.microsoft.com/en-us/sql/advanced-analytics/what-s-new-in-sql-server-machine-learning-services</a>

-Complete the steps in the Set up SQL Server R Services (In-Database) Instructions.
-The set up instructions file can found at  <a href="https://msdn.microsoft.com/en-us/library/mt696069.aspx" target="_blank"> https://msdn.microsoft.com/en-us/library/mt696069.aspx</a>
+Complete the steps in the Set up SQL Server ML Services (In-Database) Instructions.
+The set up instructions file can found at  <a href="https://docs.microsoft.com/en-us/sql/advanced-analytics/install/sql-r-services-windows-install" target="_blank">https://docs.microsoft.com/en-us/sql/advanced-analytics/install/sql-r-services-windows-install</a>

 * If you are using SQL Server 2016, make sure R Services (In-Database) is installed.
 * If you are using SQL Server 2017, make sure Machine Learning Services (In-Database) is installed.